Soft Pull-Apart Dinner Rolls Recipe

 Melted Vegan butter (or regular if you can)

-* If you cannot use eggs or aquafaba, you can use a powdered egg replacer for 2 eggs.
-The rolls will be denser and a bit dried, but it will still work.
+* If you cannot use eggs or aquafaba, you can use a powdered egg replacer for 3 eggs.
+The rolls will be denser and a bit drier, but it will still work.
+Be sure the liquid volume you use equals 3/4 Cup, add extra water if your egg replacer doesn't call for that much water.

 Eat rolls while warm or heat up gently the next day.
 They will keep well on your counter in a container without the lid sealed (they need to breathe or they will get damp) for up to three days.
 These also freeze well in an airtight container.
 When you want to eat, just microwave until warm all the way through.
 Enjoy!!